senseilein/password-generator/README.md

 ### 🎯 What is it about?

 - An application that an employee can use to generate a random password based on criteria they’ve selected
 - They can choose to include up to 4 categories of characters:
-  1 - lowercased characters
+  1-lowercased characters
-  2. uppercased characters
+  2-uppercased characters
-  3. numeric characters
+  3-numeric characters
-  4. special characters
+  4-special characters

 ### Preview